7 Masala Hacks: Storage Secrets & Flavor Mastery

 Table of Contents

-What Exactly Is Massla?
+What Exactly Is Masala?

-Garam Massla
+Garam Masala

 1. Toast It Before Using

 Ever wonder why your homemade curries lack that restaurant-style depth?
-Try toasting your massla before adding liquids.
+Try toasting your masala before adding liquids.
 A quick 30-second dry roast in a hot pan wakes up the volatile oils and unlocks layers of aroma you never knew existed.

 Toasting Spices